-Differently from these approaches, we do not have or assume label identity on the target domain, by using a new diversity learning scheme and generating triplets proportional to the diversity of points-of-view on each cluster.
-And as we train the whole model, the method also learns high-level features on the target domain.
-Furthermore, we simplify the training process by considering one backbone at a time, without mutual information exchange during adaptation.
-We apply model ensembling for inference, after the training process.
+Similarly, we assume to have only camera-related information, i.e., we know from which camera (viewpoint) an image was taken.
+In all steps, we use pseudo-identity information exclusively given by the clustering algorithm without relying on any ground-truth information.
+We differ from the prior art by using a new diversity learning scheme and generating triplets based on each cluster's diversity of points of view.
+As we train the whole model, the method also learns high-level features on the target domain.
+We simplify the training process by considering one backbone at a time, without mutual information exchange during adaptation.
+Finally, we apply model ensembling for inference after the training process.